opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

     Push your local changes to your forked copy of the repository and [submit a pull request](https://help.github.com/articles/using-pull-requests).
 In the pull request, choose a title which sums up the changes that you have made, and in the body provide more details about what your changes do.
 Also mention the number of the issue where discussion has taken place, eg "Closes #123".

-Unless your change is trivial, there will probably be discussion about the pull request and, if any changes are needed, we would love to work with you to get your pull request merged into RENAMEME.
+Unless your change is trivial, there will probably be discussion about the pull request and, if any changes are needed, we would love to work with you to get your pull request merged into OpenSearch.

 5. Code review and approval